What is memory leak, page fault and how they affect LoadRunner performance?

 As you might guess, memory leak, if left unattended and not corrected, could prove to be fatal.
 Memory leaks can be found out by running tests for long duration (say about an hour) and continuously checking memory usage.

-Issues caused by memory leaks are essentially based on two variable for a standalone windows application 1) Frequency of usage 2) size of memory leak .
-If either one or both are very high it could cause the computer to come to a point when no memory is available for other applications causing it to crash.
-If it is a network based application then you will also have to consider network traffic .
-If each network transaction causes a memory leak , then a high volume of network transactions could also prove dangerous.
+Issues caused by memory leaks are essentially based on two variables for a standalone windows application 1) Frequency of usage 2) Size of memory leak.
+If either one or both are very high, the computer might come to a point when no memory is available for other applications.
+This could lead to a computer crash.
+If it is a network based application then you will also have to consider network traffic.
+If each network transaction causes a memory leak, then a high volume of network transactions could also prove dangerous.